Satyajit Ray: Legacy

 Iranian filmmaker Majid Majidi has expressed deep admiration for Ray.
 While discussing the inspiration for his first feature film on India, Beyond the Clouds (2017), Majidi said, "I have learned a lot about India based on the works of remarkable Indian director Satyajit Ray so it was my dream to make a film in his land.
 His view point is very valuable to me and I love whatever he has done, so one of the main reasons behind making this film is my admiration for Satyajit Ray and his work".
 Wes Anderson said that his 2007 film, The Darjeeling Limited, is dedicated to Ray.

 Many literary works include references to Ray or his work, including Saul Bellow's Herzog and J. M. Coetzee's Youth.
 Salman Rushdie's Haroun and the Sea of Stories contains fish characters named Goopy and Bagha, a tribute to Ray's fantasy film.
-In 1993, University of California, Santa Cruz established the Satyajit Ray Film and Study collection, and in 1995, the Government of India set up Satyajit Ray Film and Television Institute for studies related to film.
+In 1993, the University of California, Santa Cruz, established the Satyajit Ray Film and Study collection, and in 1995, the Government of India set up the Satyajit Ray Film and Television Institute for studies related to film.
 In 2007, the BBC declared that two Feluda stories would be made into radio programs.
 During the London Film Festival, a regular "Satyajit Ray Award" is given to a first-time feature director whose film best captures "the artistry, compassion and humanity of Ray's vision".